 - If patients contact those affiliated with UF via social media, simply responding to a patient, with no medical advice, is acceptable.
 Providing medical advice or information through social media is not permitted, even if the patient requests it.

-Patients treated outside the U.S.–for example, as part of a medical, research, or other international humanitarian mission–also have a right to privacy.
+Patients treated outside the U.S., for example, as part of a medical, research, or other international humanitarian mission, also have a right to privacy.
 In addition to U.S. and Florida requirements, foreign jurisdictions often have their own privacy laws that apply.
 Patients’ identities and medical information, as well as photos, videos, and audio recordings featuring them, should be treated with the same respect shown to those of a patient receiving care in the United States.
-Be sure to identify and comply with U.S., Florida, and applicable foreign jurisdiction privacy laws, keeping in mind the following:
+Be sure to identify and comply with U.S., Florida, and any other applicable privacy laws, keeping in mind the following:

 - Disclosing information about a patient treated in another country could be a violation of that country’s privacy laws, as well as U.S. and Florida laws and UF and Shands policies.

 - Before information, pictures/videos, or recordings featuring patients from outside the U.S. is created, posted, or transmitted, the University’s Chief Privacy Officer should be contacted for approval at email@example.com.
 Collecting certain data on individuals may also be subject to U.S., University of Florida, and foreign requirements on human subjects research.

 A general overview of HIPAA privacy requirements, as well as HIPAA authorization forms, are available on the UF Privacy Office website.